The Playwork Principles

-The copyright statement at the bottom of this page does not apply to the Playwork Principles.
+The copyright statement relating to this website does not apply to the Playwork Principles.
 The copyright of the Playwork Principles does not belong to Play Wales.
 The copyright is held in trust for the playwork profession by the Playwork Principles Scrutiny Group.
 Any reference in writing or ortherwise to the Playwork Principles should be attributed to the Playwork Principles Scrutiny Group, Cardiff 2005 - not Play Wales.

 The Playwork Principles – an overview